 How To Install a Helicoil

 Purchase the appropriate size installation tool and screw the helicoil insert onto the tool.
-Then drive the helicoil a quarter to half-turn below the material’s surface.
+Then drive the helicoil a quarter to half-turn below the surface of the material.

 Where to Purchase Helicoils